Corner Gas: Emergency services

 The "Police Department," consisting of officers Davis and Karen, keeps the peace in Dog River.

 In "The Littlest Yarbo," a short-lived Fire Department consisting of two firefighters, David and Carol (both showing remarkable similarities to Davis and Karen, respectively), was established by the mayor when the volunteer fire chief decided to sleep in as opposed to responding to a fire.
 The volunteer system was reestablished after Hank, Davis, and Oscar lit an uncontrollable leaf fire and the fire department did not respond as they were chasing a stray dog (the same one Hank thought to be "The Littlest Hobo").
 Fitzy saw Davis in the aftermath as the only first responder there and gave him the new title of Chief, Volunteer Fire Department.

 The Dog River Police Department owns two police cars, both 1994 Ford Crown Victorias.
-In every episode save series premiere "Ruby Reborn" and "Dark Circles," the police use only one of them.
+In every episode since the series premiere "Ruby Reborn" and "Dark Circles," the police use only one of them.